Waste Disposal at UW Oshkosh

 - Fill out the contents on the label as they are being added.

-- If you cannot identify an unknown chemical, contact Environmental Affairs to arrange for the hazardous waste contractor to identify the chemical during the next hazardous waste shipment.
-This is very costly to the university.
+- If you cannot identify an unknown chemical, contact Greg Potratz to arrange for identification of the chemical during the next hazardous waste shipment.
+This is very costly to the University.

 - When a waste container is full, write in the date and initial the label.
 PLEASE NOTE: full containers should have some head space.
 Filling a container to the very top is dangerous for the person that has to unpack your waste!